Mo7ammedReyad/next.js1/README.md

-# next.js1
+# Next.js on Cloudflare Workers using OpenNext

-this is an simple project
+This is a demo project to deploy Next.js using the OpenNext adapter for Cloudflare Workers.